This information will help you get ready to be discharged after your allogeneic stem cell transplant.

 At some point after your transplant, you might be referred to our survivorship nurse practitioner clinic.
 A survivorship nurse practitioner is part of the transplant team.
 They work closely with your doctors and nurses to help with your recovery.
 This nurse practitioner will also communicate directly with your primary care provider so that information about your transplant is included in your overall healthcare.

 After you have recovered from your transplant, go to your local dentist for routine checks.
 If you need extensive dental work, ask your transplant doctor what you should do.
 They will tell you when it’s safe to resume all dental care with your dentist.

 Tell your doctor or dentist if you have:

 - Taken the medications pamidromate (Aredia®) or zoledronic acid (Zometa®)

 - Discoloration at your gum line or receding gums

 Common Medications to Avoid

 Don’t take aspirin, any medications containing aspirin, and all other nonsteroidal anti-inflammatory drugs (NSAIDs) until your doctor gives you other instructions.
-For a list of these medications, read the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
+For a list of these medications, read the resource Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E.

 Check the label of any over-the-counter medications that you’re thinking of taking to be sure that they don’t contain ingredients you should avoid.
 If you aren’t sure if a specific medication is safe to take, ask your transplant team.
 Don’t take any herbal supplements or home remedies without talking to your transplant team first.Back to top